ampproject/amphtml/spec/amp-email-actions-and-events.md

 limitations under the License.
 -->

-# Actions and events in AMP
+# Actions and events in AMP email

 [TOC]

+[tip type="note"]
+This documentation covers actions and events for the AMP email format.
+Read [Actions and events](amp-actions-and-events.md) for AMP websites, stories and ads.
+[/tip]

 The `on` attribute is used to install event handlers on elements.
 The events that are supported depend on the element.